valboz/RTModel/docs/ModelingRun.md

-Data/                    # Directory containing the original input data files as described in data preparation ini/                     # Directory containing text files specifying the options for individual modules InitCond/                # Directory containing the text files with the initial conditions for fitting PreModels/               # Directory containing subdirectories with all models calculated by all fits Models/                  # Directory containing selected models for each category FinalModels/             # Directory containing the best models as proposed in the final assessment (see above) LCToFit.txt              # Text file containing the formatted and pre-processed data points
+Data/                    # Directory containing the original input data files as described in data preparation ini/                     # Directory containing text files specifying the options for individual modules InitCond/                # Directory containing the text files with the initial conditions for fitting Models/                  # Directory containing selected models for each category FinalModels/             # Directory containing the best models as proposed in the final assessment (see above) LCToFit.txt              # Text file containing the formatted and pre-processed data points